 André Faaij is appointed as Director of Science of ECN part of TNO, the largest energy research organization of the Netherlands, the merger between ECN (Energy Research Centre of the Netherlands) and the energy division of TNO the Netherlands Organisation for applied scientific research.
 He focuses on strategy, large research initiatives, and collaboration with academia.
 He combines this position with a part time as Professor of Energy System Analysis at Utrecht University

 Prior to this position he was Chief Scientist of the New Energy Coalition (including the Energy Academy Europe), Distinguished Professor at RUG and until 2014, he was appointed as Professor and scientific director of the Copernicus Institute for Sustainable Development of Utrecht University.

-He worked and words as an advisor for governments, the EC, IEA, the UN system, GEF, OECD, WEF, WEC, the energy sector & industry and NGO’s.
+He worked and works as an advisor for governments, the EC, IEA, the UN system, GEF, OECD, WEF, WEC, the energy sector & industry and NGO’s.
 He contributed to various IPCC reports, the World and Global Energy Assessment and IEA’s World Energy Outlook.
 Furthermore, he was appointed Young Global Leader by the World Economic Forum, awarded the Linneborn Prize for outstanding contributions to the development of energy from biomass and as one of many scientists of the IPCC he was jointly awarded the Nobel Peace Prize.

 He has published over 600 titles in scientific journals, reports, books and proceedings, qualifying him as a ‘highly cited researcher’ (top 1% of research field).